Recycled Plastic Market Size

 Growing investments are critical to moving the global recycled plastics market forward.
 This industry is fueled by financial infusions from a variety of sources, including governments, private companies and international organizations.
 These investments have far-reaching implications, touching on several crucial issues critical to the evolution and sustainability of recycled plastics companies.

-For instance, in November 2023, Republic Services is investing US$ 150 million in two side-by-side plastic recycling plants on Indianapolis' southside, with the goal of keeping more plastic out of landfills and increasing the supply of recycled material for reuse in manufacturing.
-According to the vice president of sustainability and recycling at Phoenix-based Republic Services, the structure, known as a Blue Polymer center, will allow more hard plastic – products with caps or lids, such as plastic bottles and jugs to be recycled.
+For instance, in November 2023, Republic Services is investing US$ 150 million in two side-by-side plastic recycling plants on Indianapolis' southside, intending to keep more plastic out of landfills and increase the supply of recycled material for reuse in manufacturing.
+According to the vice president of sustainability and recycling at Phoenix-based Republic Services, the structure, known as a Blue Polymer center, will allow more hard plastic - products with caps or lids, such as plastic bottles and jugs to be recycled.

 As per Republic officials, only approximately 30% of single-use plastic bottles and jugs are recycled.
 Even when these plastics are recovered, they are frequently converted into products such as textiles, carpets or even construction piping, which are more difficult to recycle.